 However, if the court decides the person is a serious threat to public safety or there is a reason to believe the person will not appear in court as required, the court has the authority to deny bail.

 In more serious cases, the court can set the bail amount in excess of $2,500.
 New Jersey courts consider a number of factors when deciding whether to permit the accused to post bail.

 These factors include:

 It is much easier to build an effective defense strategy when you are free to resume your normal life as much as possible while your case is pending.

 An experienced lawyer can help you fight back if the court has denied you the opportunity to post bail.

 Call the New Jersey criminal defense lawyers at Schibell & Mennie today at 732-774-1000 to speak to an attorney day or night about your case.
-Our Howell and Oakhurst offices are serving throughout New Jersey
+Our Howell, Oakhurst & Toms River offices are serving throughout New Jersey